quentinsf/IMAPdedup/README.md

 **Please note that recent versions require Python 3.6 or later**

-IMAPdedup is a Python script (imapdedup.py) that looks for duplicate messages in a set of IMAP mailboxes and tidies up all but the first copy of any duplicates found.
+IMAPdedup is a command-line utility that looks for duplicate messages in a set of IMAP mailboxes and tidies up all but the first copy of any duplicates found.

 To be more exact, it *marks* the second and later occurrences of a message as 'deleted' on the server.
 Exactly what that does in your environment will depend on your mail server and your mail client.